 19.8 Retail Market Testing

-(1) The Texas Standard Electronic Transaction (TX SET) Working Group works with the ERCOT flight administrator to develop and maintain a test plan and related testing standards for all retail transactional changes within the ERCOT market.
+(1) The Texas Standard Electronic Transaction (TX SET) Working Group works with the ERCOT flight administrator (Flight Administrator) to develop and maintain a test plan and related testing standards for all retail transactional changes within the ERCOT market.

 (2) Market Participants may be required to successfully test as a means of confirming that each Market Participant is qualified to transmit TX SET transactions as a result of approved changes prior to production implementation.
 Some of these changes include, but may not be limited to: